You’ve got your bone density test results in hand, and now you’re wondering what they actually mean—and more importantly, what you can do about them.

-According to Dr. Susan Brown, author of Better Bones, Better Body, bone density measurement can provide useful information in deciding how much of a bone building program is necessary, but such tests should be interpreted hand in hand with your personal osteoporosis risk factors.
+As Dr. Susan Brown, author of Better Bones, Better Body, explains, bone density measurement provides useful information in deciding how much of a bone-building program is needed.
+But these tests should always be interpreted alongside your personal osteoporosis screening risk factors.

-Dr. Steven Cummings verified that low bone density combined with a high number of known osteoporosis risk factors increases risk of osteoporotic fracture.1
+Dr. Steven Cummings also confirmed that low bone density combined with a high number of known osteoporosis risk factors increases the risk of osteoporotic fracture.
+However, not every woman with low bone density is automatically at high risk.
+It depends on your overall health picture and how many risk factors are present.

-Your bone density test results tell you the amount of mineral in a specific area of bone.
+Your bone density test (sometimes called a DEXA scan) tells you the amount of mineral in a specific area of bone.
 The more mineral, the denser the bone.
-Mineral is measured in grams, area is measured in square centimeter and BMD is described as grams per square centimeter, or g/cm2.
+Mineral is measured in grams, the area is measured in square centimeters, and bone mineral density (BMD) is expressed as grams per square centimeter (g/cm²).

-Your bone density T score compares your bone density with that of a normal healthy, young woman.
-They are based on a statistical measure called the standard deviation, which reflects the differences from the average score.
-T Scores
+Your bone density T-score compares your bone density with that of a normal, healthy, young woman.
+It’s based on a statistical measure called the standard deviation, which reflects how far from the average your result is.

 Higher than -1: Adequate bone density